msyamkumar/cs220-f21-projects/p9/README.md

   'rating': 9.7}]
 ```

-So, if we wanted to find the best actors, it would make sense to limit ourselves to those actors who have acted in a fair number of movies.
+So, if we truly wanted to find the best actors, it would make sense to limit ourselves to those actors who have acted in a fair number of movies.

 ### #Q20: Find the top 25 actors with the highest median rating among those actors who have acted in at least 15 movies.